blancusjh/geometrical-raytracer/README.md

 - `CartesianSinglet` – wraps two compatible Cartesian dioptriques separated by a specified thickness, producing a matched front/back pair for lens studies.

 Both are discretised into polylines, so increasing `samples` tightens accuracy for large apertures.

+### Offline Renders

+Run `python scripts/render_snapshots.py` to export reference images (both GL and AGG line rendering) into the `renders/` directory.
+The helper uses the new `Scene2DViewer.save()` API, so feel free to adapt it for your own scenes.

 ## Repository Layout